dagda1/blog/source/_posts/2011-09-18-creating-gradients-with-compass-and-sass.markdown

   background-image: url(/assets/noise.png), linear-gradient(#acbbd3, #6a85af, #4f6992);
 }
 {% endcodeblock %}
+I hope you can see the projection of one line of vendor independent compass/sass code to the many lines of browser/vendor specific css code.
 ##Navigation Bar##
 We will use the same technique to apply a gradient to the navigation bar:
 {% img /images/post3/nav.png %}
-We are going to use the new semantic &lt;nav&gt; element of html5 to mark up the navigation and then apply css rules to.
+We are going to use the new semantic &lt;nav&gt; element of html5 to mark up the navigation and then apply css rules to it.
 Below is the haml for the new navigation bar:
 {% gist 1225066 %}
 And here is the rendered output of the above haml
 {% codeblock %}